observablehq/plot/docs/marks/arrow.md

 * **insetStart** - inset at the start of the arrow
 * **inset** - shorthand for the two insets

-The **bend** option sets the angle between the straight line between the two points and the outgoing direction of the arrow from the start point.
+The **bend** option sets the angle between the straight line connecting the two points and the outgoing direction of the arrow from the start point.
 It must be within ±90°.
 A positive angle will produce a clockwise curve; a negative angle will produce a counterclockwise curve; zero will produce a straight line.
 The **headAngle** determines how pointy the arrowhead is; it is typically between 0° and 180°.
 The **headLength** determines the scale of the arrowhead relative to the stroke width.
 Assuming the default of stroke width 1.5px, the **headLength** is the length of the arrowhead’s side in pixels.

 ## arrow(*data*, *options*)